MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 $arrayList.Add($item) | Out-Null
 ```

-However, calling `Out-Null` in a large loop is can be significantly slower, even in PowerShell 7.x.
+However, calling `Out-Null` in a large loop can be significantly slower, even in PowerShell 7.x.

 ```powershell
 $d = Get-Date